viswarajramji/JavaScript/readme.md

 ### Object Assign

-Merges values and creates a new values
+Merges values and creates a new values also it perform shallow copy only.

     var sourceObj1={
         firstName:"firstName",